control-toolbox/CTDirect.jl/docs/src/index.md

 We use packages from [JuliaSmoothOptimizers](https://github.com/JuliaSmoothOptimizers) to solve the (NLP) problem.

-!!! note " actual limitation"
+!!! note " Actual limitation"
     For the moment we have implemented
-    - Only trapeze method for the discretization
+    - Only trapezoidal rule for the discretization
     - Only Ipopt for the optimization soltware

-!!! note "link with bocop"
+!!! note "Link with bocop"

     This package is equivalent to the [bocop](https://bocop.org) software